vitalykoltov/hashicorp-assignment/terraform-getting-started.md

 # Deploying Containerized Docker NGINX webserver with Terraform.
+(60 minutes)

 [Terraform](https://en.wikipedia.org/wiki/Terraform_(software)) is an open-source Infrastructure as code (IaC) software created by [HashiCorp](https://www.hashicorp.com/).
-- After completing this tutorial you will learn how to provision the latest NGINX webserver using Terraform and Docker on a supported platform.
+After completing this tutorial you will learn how to provision the latest NGINX webserver using Terraform and Docker on a supported platform.
 Note, we will be using a Debian Linux patform in this tutorial.
-- Estimated time to complete: 60 minutes.
-- In the following tasks we will:
+- In this tutorial we will:
 -  Install Terraform package for your operating system
 -  Install Docker Engine (Docker Desktop for Linux)
 -  Create Terraform configuration
 -  Initialize Terraform configuration with a Docker plugin
 -  Provision Docker container with the latest NGINX server release
 -  Connect to the newly provisioned NGINX server
 -  Destroy Docker container running NGINX server

 ## Prerequisites